Follow @scope_views

 3.8Kg

-The FC-100DL is a version of the newer fluorite-doublet FC-100D (see above) with a longer focal length of F9.
+The FC-100DL was a version of the newer fluorite-doublet FC-100D (see above) with a longer focal length of F9.
 This allows (so Tak’ claim) near super-APO (i.e. TSA-102) levels of false colour correction whilst still being a light, quick-cooling doublet.
 Does this matter?
 For critical planetary observing, especially on Mars (many doublets are poorly corrected in the red) it might.

 The FC-100DL turns out to be startlingly long (near a metre) with its fixed dew shield, but still quite light at 3.8 Kg.